 - Length.
 How long is the program?
 Inpatient treatment usually lasts for 30, 60 or 90 days.
 Outpatient rehab for substance abuse is more flexible and can last for several months or as long as you need help.

 - Insurance.
 Does the treatment center accept your insurance?
 How much will you have to pay out of pocket?
 Most rehabs will verify your insurance over the phone.
 You can also call your insurance carrier directly.

 - Therapies.
 What type of therapy does the treatment center offer?
 Aside from group, individual and family counseling, it’s helpful to have access to holistic healing practices like meditation, yoga and nutrition information.

 Addiction is a painful, lonely disease that affects the family unit.
 Without intervention and treatment, addictions almost never get better on their own.
-Fortunately, you do not have to go through this alone.
+Fortunately, if you are a partner of an addict, you do not have to go through this alone.